iCliniq Logo

 Both are absorbent dressings.
 However, alginate is commonly used for infected wounds.
 So if it is dirty and red, consider alginate dressing.

-Now to your next question whether it will heal without cautery, if it is just two to three weeks and the tissue is not protruded over skin level, can consider to wait for a few weeks more.
-If the duration is more or tissue is protruded above skin level, then have to do some procedure to cauterize the tissue/ remove the tissue.
+Now to your next question, whether it will heal without cautery, if it is just two to three weeks and the tissue is not protruding over skin level, you can consider waiting for a few more weeks.
+If the duration is longer or tissue is protruded above skin level, then have to do some procedure to cauterize the tissue/ remove the tissue.

 I hope this helps.